brndnmtthws/brndn-io/content/posts/bullshitters-always-have-answers/index.md

 Similarly, many politicians demonstrate this behavior during interviews.
 When confronted with a difficult question, rather than admitting uncertainty or promising to research the topic, they often pivot to rehearsed talking points or reframe the question to suit their agenda.

-**tl;dr:** Inauthentic people rarely say "I don't know" - they'll usually offer a confident but hollow answer instead.
+**tl;dr:** If someone can't say "I don't know," they'll usually fill the gap with bullshit.

 ## Detecting Genuinely Smart People

-Identifying truly intelligent people is more challenging, but they typically demonstrate two key abilities:
+Smart people are harder to size up, but a couple things usually stand out:

 * Smart people can break down complex topics into simple words that anyone can understand.
 Think of Richard Feynman explaining quantum physics with everyday analogies, or how the best doctors can explain complicated medical conditions without resorting to jargon.